accent-starlette/starlette-core/docs/email.md

 # Email

 Email support is provided by default.
-It is built in a way of using backends which are used to process the email.
+It is built to use backend strategies which are used to process the email.

 ## Sending the email